 - Cutting costs across various departments and facilities

-- Modernizing services to remain competitive in the digital age
+- Modernizing services to stay competitive in the digital age

 State-Owned Enterprise Reform

-This initiative is part of a broader governmental effort to reform state-owned enterprises by reducing reliance on public funding.
-Aligned with Pakistan’s economic strategy, these reforms aim to streamline operations and curtail inefficiencies in state-owned entities.
-A successful restructuring of Pakistan Post could serve as a model for other financially challenged state enterprises.
+This initiative is part of a larger government effort to reform state-owned enterprises by reducing their reliance on public funding.
+Aligned with Pakistan’s economic strategy, these reforms aim to streamline operations and minimize inefficiencies in state-owned entities.
+Successfully restructuring Pakistan Post could set a precedent for other financially challenged state enterprises.